How to Help

 Supplies Needed at Temecula Valley Hospital

 Local Businesses have an immediate opportunity to assist Temecula Valley Hospital (TVH).
 Across the nation, businesses are donating or selling supplies within their existing inventory to hospitals where supplies are becoming scarce.
-Mayor James “Stew” Stewart supports this effort locally in response to TVH’s request for assistance.
+The City of Temecula supports this effort locally in response to TVH’s request for assistance.

 Temecula Valley Hospital currently has the medical supplies and personal protective equipment that are needed to keep their employees and medical staff safe.
 The hospital tracks inventory several times per day and has put in place conservation measures to protect their resources in order to address the COVID-19 pandemic.
 However, the supply is limited and becoming scarce as they await additional supplies.
 At this point, the hospital would greatly appreciate local support from the community.